EmptyBucket9000/BNL_Acceptance_Tracking/README.md

 -	read_photon_output.py - Note: Not fully commented as it's still being updated/changed regularly.
 Reads the photon file created by 'process_single_files.py.

+-	run_type.py - Returns the muon data to be used based on desired x,x' and y,y' phase-space limits sent to it.

 -	README.md - This file.

 ######################################